qodesmith/datepicker/README.md

 const picker = datepicker(document.querySelector('#some-id'), {
   position: 'tr', // Top right.
   startDate: new Date(), // This month.
+  startDay: 1, // Calendar week starts on a Monday.
   dateSelected: new Date(), // Today is selected.
   minDate: new Date(2016, 5, 1), // June 1st, 2016.
   maxDate: new Date(2099, 0, 1), // Jan 1st, 2099.